 Light is the primary driver of the circadian rhythm.

 Light boosts the metabolism, heals wounds, improves digestion — and biologically deepens sleep.

 Nothing on earth improves melatonin in the human brain like bright sunlight.
 Clear heat lamps can be an excellent supplement bright light on:

 One daily 20-minute session of very bright light therapy — rich in red and infrared light — is proven to deepen sleep.
 This supplemental light is especially necessary on days of little sunlight exposure.

 Clear heat lamps are the superior source of supplemental red & infrared.
 They’re affordable and provide optimal light frequencies.

 Sunlight, of course, is the original, best source of infrared light — just don’t sunburn.

-The most harmful wavelengths at night is blue light — which floods our modern world 24 hours per day.
+The most harmful wavelength at night is blue light — which, unfortunately, floods our modern world 24 hours per day.